-- 1. A computer readable database or databases containing computerized payroll and personnel information for restaurant-level employees.
+- payroll and personnel information for restaurant-level employees.
 The payroll information contained in the database or databases shall include the information currently contained in the Company's payroll databases.
 The personnel information shall include the job position and race of each employee. - 2.
 Records showing each employee's shift and table assignments. - 3.
 All versions of Registration of Interest Forms. - 4.
-Registration of Interest records. - 5.
-Records of the Company's recruitment efforts. - 6.
-Job descriptions, including any changes to job descriptions. - 7.
-Documentation of any validation studies performed on any employment requirements. - 8.
-Copies of Ethics Point complaints regarding race discrimination, and documentation of investigations, findings and remedial measures taken. - 9.
-Training documents and videos. - 10.
-All documents expressly required to be created by this Decree.
+Registration of Interest records. - Records of the Company's recruitment efforts. - Job descriptions, including any changes to job descriptions. - Documentation of any validation studies performed on any employment requirements. - 8.
+Copies of Ethics Point complaints regarding race discrimination, and documentation of investigations, findings and remedial measures taken. - Training documents and videos. - All documents expressly required to be created by this Decree.